GEORGE5961/GEORGE5961.github.io/_pages/about.md

     </th>
     <th class="tg-oe15">
       <b>Synchronize EEG data and video frames</b> <br>
       A programed LED light is used to synchronize EEG data and video frames.
 It's an important part that makes combining different data feasible.
+This work is advised by <a href="https://ieeexplore.ieee.org/author/37858238200">Prof. Virginia de Sa</a>.
     </th>
   </tr>
 </table>